-The merit, as underlined by Dr. Stefano Suraniti, director of the provincial education office in Turin, goes to the teachers who suitably motivated the students and to the students themselves, who worked with enthusiasm and efficiency by acquiring knowledge, skills and competences in relation to the objectives of sustainable development.
-In the current school year, the Institute has once again guaranteed its presence in the project.
-The topics relating to the 2030 agenda will be analyzed and some of the 17 sustainable objectives will be taken into consideration, as well as the practical methods and strategies that each one of us can adopt to achieve them.
+The school has once again decided to take part in this project for the current school year.
+The topics relating to the 2030 agenda will be analysed and some of the 17 sustainable objectives will be taken into consideration, as well as the practical methods and strategies that each one of us can adopt to achieve them.

 Why choose Saint Denis School?

-– Why?
-Our classrooms are fully equipped to enable the implementation of an intercultural educational project based on language-oriented teaching, while
+– Our classrooms are fully equipped to enable the implementation of an intercultural educational project based on language-oriented teaching, while

 respecting Italian culture, methods and peculiarities.